 \subsection{Variational Quantum Real Time Evolution}

 In the following, we present a set of numerical experiments and investigate the error bounds for VarQRTE with a particular focus on the comparison of different ODE formulations and solvers.

-Firstly, we apply the forward Euler method with $100$ time steps as well as an adaptive step size RK54 ODE solver to the illustrative example using the standard ODE.
-The resulting SLEs are solved using a least square solver provided by NumPy \cite{Numpy2020}.
+Firstly, we apply the forward Euler method with $100$ time steps as well as an adaptive step size RK54 ODE solver to the illustrative example using the residual ODE.
+The parameter propagation given by $f_{\text{res}}$ is solved using a least square solver provided by NumPy \cite{Numpy2020} with a cut-off ratio for small singular values of $0.001$.
 The results shown in Fig.~\ref{fig:illustrative_varqrte} illustrate that the error bounds are very tight and, thus, relevant for practical accuracy estimations.
-Furthermore, one can see that RK54 achieves better error bounds as well as smaller fluctuations in the system energy while using significantly less time steps.
+Furthermore, one can see that RK54 achieves a state preparation with less error compared to Forward Euler--which is reflected in the error bounds--as well as smaller fluctuations in the system energy while using significantly less time steps.
 The plateaus are due to exact local gradients, i.e., $\|\ket{e_{t}}\|_2 = 0$.
 Furthermore, we would like to point out that the energy should actually be preserved for a real time evolution under a time-independent Hamiltonian but McLachlan's variational principle does not guarantee energy preservation.